GeorgeLychock/Project-Management-Dashboard---MS2/README.md

 ### Known Bugs
 #### OPEN
--   When reentering the site or refreshing the browser the scenario class is not being added to the project panel heads on the dashboard in dark mode.

 #### FIXED
 -   When adding a project or widget to the dashboard while in the Dark Dashboard Scheme, the added panel is not styled correctly.
+    -   FIX: Added whatColorScheme() and a selector scheme to capture the current color scheme setting and apply it to any added buttons
+-   When reentering the site or refreshing the browser the scenario class is not being added to the project panel heads on the dashboard in dark mode.
-    -   FIX: Added whatColorScheme() and a selector scheme to capture the current color scheme setting and apply it to any added panels and buttons
+    -   FIX: Added whatColorScheme() and a selector scheme to capture the current color scheme setting and apply it to any added panels

 ## Deployment
 ### Hosting